 Horseback riding was also something to write home about.

-Unsurprisingly, the Chesterfield Gorge was a popular postcard subject.
-This natural landmark is in Chesterfied, not Worthington, but whoever made the following postcards fudges the matter.
+Unsurprisingly, the Chesterfield Gorge (not in Worthington, but close to our hearts) was a popular postcard subject.
 The first card, from around 1920, faces north (upstream) from the west shore of the Westfield River.
 The photographer was likely standing on an abutment of the abandoned bridge, and the “Smith Pyramid” is seen in the background.
 The second card is taken from the same vantage point, but facing south (downstream).

 The falls in West Worthington were another popular destination.

 Another beautiful waterfall card appears in our collection, but we’re unable to confirm if it depicts “Bradley Falls” on the Little River just below South Worthington, or Glendale Falls in Middlefield.

 This artificial pond was apparently on the Little River between South Worthington and Ringville.

 Indian Oven Road in Worthington was named for a rock formation near the north side of the road.
 The consensus at WHS is that the formation was never used by indigenous people for any purpose.